 I am the healthy mumma...

-Of three little people - one gentle souled kindergardener, one storm trooper (aka a two year old) and one on it's way.
+to three little people - one gentle souled kindergardener (Bennett - 5.5), one storm trooper (Hugh - 2.5), and one fresh out of the oven (Isla - 1 month).
 I am confident to say that I am now very well versed in trucks, farming machinery, aviation and space - happy to inform you on these hot topics any time, just ask.

 I am also...